Metroid2023/NewDadProxy/readme.txt

 Click the '3 Dots' next to settings
 Choose 'Embed this Space'.
 It will show you the url of the space.
 Your own proxy url, Copy The Url & Keep Safe

-Example of how to use your url https://your-hugging.hf.space/playlist/channels.m3u8 https://your-hugging.hf.space/playlist/events.m3u8
+Example of how to use your url, Load into any browser to download your playlists https://your-hugging.hf.space/playlist/channels.m3u8 https://your-hugging.hf.space/playlist/events.m3u8